tshepang/blog/content/computing/major projects using Mercurial.rst

 * Firefox__, world number 3 desktop web browser (number of users)

-* CPython__ and PyPy__, the most important implementations of a top 10
-  popular programming language

 * OpenJDK__, the top open source implementation of the Java platform

 * VIM__ and Netbeans__, two of the most popular text editors for programmers